Injuries Suck! - Here’s What I’m Learning From Mine

 Final Thoughts

-This injury has slowed me down, but it’s also helped me grow up a little.
+This injury has slowed me down, but it’s also helped me grow a little.

-It’s taught me how to take care of my body.
+It’s taught me how to take care of my body in a better way.
 How to listen to what it’s saying.
 How to speak up when something’s off.
 How to stay mentally strong even when I can’t play.
-And most importantly—it’s taught me that playing the long game is more important than rushing back for a short-term win.